Five Tips for a Thriving Shared Governance Model in 2018

 Do you think your organization has shared governance?
-The Forum for Shared Governance credentials organizations that offers supporting evidence of such a program.
-See why Nottingham University Hospitals in the UK is the first accredited international healthcare system!
-Hackensack Meridian Health, Edison, NJ (the first healthcare system awarded accreditation); Jersey City Medical Center, Jersey City, NJ; Mercy Medical Center, Baltimore, MD; Nemours/Alfred I. duPont Hospital for Children, Wilmington, DE; and Conway Regional Medical Center, Conway, AR (the first accredited interprofessional model) are some of the first organizations to be accredited.
-Look for details or email firstname.lastname@example.org for details.
+The Forum for Shared Governance credentials organizations that offer supporting evidence of such a program.
+See why Nottingham University Hospitals in the UK is the first accredited international healthcare system, joining Hackensack Meridian Health, Edison, NJ (the first healthcare system awarded accreditation); Jersey City Medical Center, Jersey City, NJ; Mercy Medical Center, Baltimore, MD; Nemours/Alfred I. duPont Hospital for Children, Wilmington, DE; and Conway Regional Medical Center, Conway, AR (the first accredited interprofessional model), all stellar exemplars of the first organizations to be accredited.
+Look for details or email email@example.com for application criteria.

 Meet Tia Schober, an assistant nurse manager at Inspira Medical Center, Vineland, NJ.
-She joins recently appointed board members, Shaden Mustafa, a critical care and trauma nurse at Jersey City Medical Center, Jersey City, NJ; Ashley Weaver, a clinical nurse at the Children’s Hospital of Philadelphia, Philadelphia, Pennsylvania, and, Annie Stibich, a staff nurse from Cleveland Clinic Hillcrest Hospital, Mayfield, Ohio.
-Nurses like them are truly the future of shared governance.
+She joins recently appointed board members, Shaden Mustafa, a critical care and trauma nurse at Jersey City Medical Center, Jersey City, NJ; Ashley Weaver, a clinical nurse at the Children’s Hospital of Philadelphia, Philadelphia, Pennsylvania; and Annie Stibich, a staff nurse from Cleveland Clinic Hillcrest Hospital, Mayfield, Ohio.
+These nurses are truly the future of shared governance.

-Did you know that the Index of Professional Nursing Governance and the Index of Professional Governance , the only reliable, validated instruments for measuring shared governance, are now available in a shortened form of only 50 items, still representing the original six subscales?
-It has been translated into Arabic, Chinese, Korean, French, German, Portuguese, English (UK version), Finnish, and Thai.
+Did you know that the Index of Professional Nursing Governance and the Index of Professional Governance , the only reliable, validated instruments for measuring shared governance, are now available in shortened forms of only 50 items?
+They are available in Arabic, Chinese, Korean, French, German, Portuguese, English (American and UK versions), Finnish, and Thai.
 Go to the INPG/IPG Guidelines begin to document your shared governance journey for Magnet and Pathways designations.
 You can evaluate how well your councils function as well with our new survey instrument, Council Health.